antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-distributed-event-bus-part-9.md

 ## Intro

-In this post we will see how to setup service to service communication.
-We will use rabbitmq as event bus.
-Each service will have RabbitMQ configuration and abp comes with the inbuilt support to use the RabbitMQ for events.
-The packages is already available in the shared project we created in part 2 and we just have to add the configuration in the appsettings and implement the events.
+In this post, we will see how to set up service-to-service communication.
+We will use RabbitMQ as an event bus.
+Each service will have a RabbitMQ configuration.
+ABP comes with the inbuilt support to use the RabbitMQ for events.
+The packages are already available in the shared project we created in part 2.
+We just have to add the configuration in the appsettings and implement the events.

 ## Update appsettings.json